 I was previously the Strategic Optimization Manager at rewardStyle, working with fellow bloggers to help optimize their websites, improve social media engagement, and increase sales conversations.
 My nickname was “The Fairyblogmother.”

-These days, I’ve found my home in the non-profit world as the Digital Marketing Manager at a local organization where I’m able to leverage my passion for the performing arts, photography, visual communications and technology to promote creative educational programs for Dallas youth.
+These days, I’ve found my home in the non-profit world as the Senior Communications Manager at a local organization where I’m able to leverage my passion for the performing arts, photography, visual communications and technology to promote creative educational programs for Dallas youth.